RustyRoad/rusty-refactor/PUBLISHING.md

    - Set the title (e.g., "Release v0.2.4")
    - Mark as a prerelease if this is not a stable release
    - Click "Publish release"

-The GitHub Action will automatically build and publish the extension.

 ### Option 2: Manual Workflow Trigger